 These water plants are tropical water plants and cannot be kept outside over the winter.
 Typically, these water plants are thrown away at the end of the season, as they rarely survive indoors.

 Oxygenating water plants are essential for maintaining a well-balanced natural ecosystem.
 They reduce the algae in the pond by competing with the algae for existing nutrients, while releasing beneficial oxygen into the water.

 To efficiently balance a pond, it is necessary to have one bundle of oxygenating water plants for every two square feet of surface water.
 We recommend placing all of the bunches together in one area in the deep part of the pond (18″ minimum) where the water is cooler.
 The water plants will grow unpotted in the water; however, they must be weighted down in the deep part of the pond or held down with a rock.
 If the entire water plant floats to the top of the water, it will not grow well.

 During the winter, these oxygenators should remain in the deep section of the pond.
 These are hardy in the Cincinnati area, provided the growth is cut below the freeze level.
 The cut clippings can be saved, bundled and anchored with a rock.
 Be aware, oxygenators may be eaten by fish during the winter.
 Also, if your pond is not cleaned in the fall, the oxygenators can rot in the buildup of muck and leaves on the bottom.

 Water garden plants bring color and life to your water garden.
-Find the water plants for your water garden at Aquatic & Garden Decor!
+Find the water plants for your garden pond at Aquatic & Garden Decor!